tradervue/api-docs/trades.md

 count     | Specifies how many trades you want back at a time.
 Defaults to 25, max is 100. |
 page      | Specifies which page of results you want.
 For example, if you want results 26-50, use count=25&page=2. |
 symbol    | Filter results to a specific symbol, e.g. symbol=AAPL |
+ortags    | Filter results to trades that contains at least of the specified tags, e.g. ortags=MyTag or ortags=MyTag,TagTwo |
-tag       | Filter results to trades with a specific tag, e.g. tag=MyTag |
+andtags   | Filter results to trades that contains all of the tags specified tags, e.g. andtags=MyTag or andtags=MyTag,TagTwo |
 startdate | Filter results to trades opened on or after the start date, formatted as mm/dd/yyyy (URL-encode the slashes in your request) |
 enddate   | Filter results to trades opened on or before the enddate date, formatted as mm/dd/yyyy (URL-encode the slashes in your request) |
 side      | Filter results to long or short trades only.
 Use side=L for long, and side=S for short. |